 Vol. I · No. 1 Founding issue May 28, 2026

-The architecture
+The architecture of legal optimisation.

 Independent editorial for EU freelancers, digital nomads and bootstrapped founders.
 No consulting fees.
 No funnel.
 No hard sell.
 Just the work.